iree-gd/iree.gd/README.md

 If you would like to compile LLVM from source, you'll need to set `IREE_BUILD_BUNDLED_LLVM` to `ON` when generating build files with cmake.

 After compilation, the library will be in `build/lib` directory.
-It will also update the library in the sample.
+It will also install the library into the sample.